Malokingi/EDA-Project/data/Data dictionary.md

         - Since the values for this are within 0 to 255, let's change this to an **uint8**

 - `products.csv`: each row corresponds to a unique product that customers can buy
-    - `id`: ID number that uniquely identifies each product
+    - `product_id`: ID number that uniquely identifies each product
         - this one's already a string but it should have defaulted to a numeric so there's probably something wrong with the data
-            - Tried coerseing `product_id` to be a numberic, but that didn't halp much.
+            - Tried coerseing `product_id` to be a numberic, but that didn't help much.
             - Look at dataset: someone put a bunch of `"` at seemingly random intervals.
 Siiiigh
             - Also there are `\"` occasionally which indicats I can't just delete all the `"`s from the data.
                 - I replace all `\"` with some other string that I made sure is not in the data set, `real quote`.